-Nottinghamshire safeguarding Children Partnership Policy, Procedures and Practice Guidance link: https://www.nottinghamshire.gov.uk/nscp/policy-procedures-and-guidance
+Nottinghamshire safeguarding Children Partnership Policy, Procedures and Practice Guidance link: Policy and guidance (nottinghamshire.gov.uk)

 Roles and Responsibilities

 All staff and volunteers

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
 All staff in our school consider, at all times, what is in the best interests of children.